 Difference Between Cold And Warm Blooded Animals

 The terms "cold-blooded" and "warm-blooded" are deeply ingrained in our understanding of the animal kingdom.
-However, these terms are somewhat misleading and scientifically outdated.
-The true distinction lies in how an animal regulates its body temperature: whether it relies primarily on external sources or generates most of its own heat internally.
+Still, these terms are somewhat misleading and scientifically outdated.
+Day to day, the true distinction lies in how an animal regulates its body temperature: whether it relies primarily on external sources or generates most of its own heat internally.
 In this article, we will explore the fascinating world of thermoregulation and discover the real differences between animals that depend on their environment and those that control their internal temperature.

 The Basics of Thermoregulation